lcrippa/edipy2-docs/doc/globvars.rst

 Global variables
 =================

-These are global variables of the EDIpack2 library.
+These are global variables of the edipy2 module.
 They form a subset of the global variables of the EDIpack2 library.
 Along with all the other global variables, they can be set in the input file, and are read when calling the :func:`read_input` function.

 The exposed global variables can be accessed as methods of the :class:`global_env` class.